-Discover paradisiacal beaches in a 3h tour through the Ria Formosa, with stops in a beach and a place of interest.
+Discover paradisiacal beaches within a 3h tour throughout the Ria Formosa, with stops in a beach and a place of interest.

 Itinerary: Fuzeta - Protected area of Ria Formosa Natural Park - Armona Island - Armona Bay (30min stop) - Culatra Island (30min stop) - Fuzeta